Fake Indian Elizabeth Warren Touts Tax Increases, 90 Percent Tax Rates

-Senator Elizabeth Warren (D-Mass) sat down with CNBC’s John Harwood to discuss a number of issues, including the economy.
+Senator Elizabeth Warren (D-Mass) sat down with CNBC’s John Harwood to discuss a number of pressing issues, including the economy.
 She has an important economic message and, as part of that, she wants the American people to know that once Democrats get back into office, the taxes will go up.

 The economy could demand 90 percent of some incomes.